-Of course, you should read your manual over before running your HO Steam Engine.
+Of course, you should read your manual over before running your Steam Engine.
 But if you just can't wait, choose how you want to run below and enjoy!!
-Your PS3E+ engine is designed to be run with AC power.
-However, you can also use DC power if you prefer.
-The instructions will only reference AC power.
+It is important to pay attention to which model you have purchased and to make sure you are following the proper instructions for your Engine.